vincentdchan/jetpack.js/README.md

-# Rocket Bundle
+# Jetpack

-`rocket-bundls.js` is an extremely fast js bundler and minifier.
+`jetpack.js` is an extremely fast js bundler and minifier.

-Rocket Bundle a well designed tool.
+`jetpack.js` a well designed tool.
 It's modulize into parser and bundler.
 The parser can be used as a library independently.

 - [Why](#why)